mengxianliang/XLNavigationBar/README.md

 ## Usage:

-*you can config by global or view controller itself, if you config both,  it will prioritize view controller's config.*
+*You can config by global or view controller itself, if config both,  it will prioritize view controller's config, don't forget set XLNavigationBar enabled at first !*

 ### Global Config